MicrosoftDocs/win32/desktop-src/P2PSdk/enumerating-clouds.md

 ---
-Description: 'When enumerating clouds, an application must provide the scope of the search for clouds.
-After the scope is identified, the application can begin the enumeration process.' ms.assetid: 'efd16cca-ac63-4bfa-bc6c-d7465cc374ee'
+Description: When enumerating clouds, an application must provide the scope of the search for clouds.
+After the scope is identified, the application can begin the enumeration process. ms.assetid: efd16cca-ac63-4bfa-bc6c-d7465cc374ee
 title: Enumerating Clouds
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enumerating Clouds